Two Selected as 2022 AEDC Fellows

-The 2022 AEDC Fellows selection committee is proud to announce the selection of Dr. Bobby Nichols as an AEDC Technical Fellow.
+Coffee County, Tenn. — The 2022 AEDC Fellows selection committee is proud to announce the selection of two new AEDC Fellows.

-He becomes the 115 AEDC Fellow since the program’s inception in 1989.
+They become the 116th and 117th AEDC Fellows since the program’s inception in 1989.

 AEDC Fellows are selected for their disproportionately positive impact on the United States aerospace industry.
 While AEDC has a unique and powerful influence on Department of Defense (DoD) weapon systems, AEDC’s Fellows have a legacy of positive influence not only on DoD, but also sister organizations such as NASA, the Departments of Energy, Homeland Security and Transportation, as well as academia and the aerospace industry.